 Multimode instruments, i.e. those that can detect absorbance, fluorescence and luminescence, often need to be manually set for both the integration time and the "gain".
-Dedicated instruments, i.e. those that only detect luminescence, usually only have to be set for the "integration time".
+Dedicated instruments, i.e. those that only detect luminescence, usually only must be set for the "integration time".
 It is therefore necessary to first know whether the instrument is a multimode or multipurpose instrument and whether "integration time" and "gain" need to be set.
 The instrument instruction manual will provide this information.
-If the "gain" has to be set, the instruction manual will explain how the correct "gain" is established.
+If the "gain" must be set, the instruction manual will explain how the correct "gain" is established.
 Once the "integration time" and "gain" are set, they should not be changed.

 - a.
-First set the integration time to 2 seconds. - replicates are the lowest value.
-These values should be about 5% or less. - d.
+First set the integration time to 2 seconds. - Next, set the "gain".
+This must be determined empirically and is best performed when the ATP standard curve is measured.
+The gain should be adjusted so that the percent coefficients of variation (%CV) for the mean of the replicates are the lowest value.
+These values should be about 5% or less. - c.
+The measurement temperature of the instrument should be set to between 22°C and 24°C or turned off. - d.
 Do not use plate shaking or the injectors if the instrument has this capability.